Making life changes for students with learning differences.

 Interested in buying the book?
 You can do so here.

 Oak Hill offers a unique half-day remediation programme to students with specific learning differences – dyslexia and/or attention deficit disorder, who are not achieving their potential in the mainstream classroom.

 Teaching is in English and the programme provides students with three highly structured, multi-sensory lessons in reading, written language and mathematics.

 Workshops focusing on cognitive behaviour by Margaret Curran

 Margaret is an English-speaking Cognitive Behavioural Therapist currently based in Nyon, Switzerland.
 She offers Cognitive Behavioural Therapy, Mediation and Training in the Geneva and Vaud Region.
-Below you can find links to her upcoming workshops.
+Please visit her website.

 Kamy Lavanchy is a licensed Heal Your Life ®Workshop Facilitator/Life Coach, Massage Therapist, Reiki Practitioner.
 For more information about her work, please visit her website.